 As Vice-President, Operations, she was responsible for providing executive leadership and direction throughout NAV CANADA's Operations Group.
 After retiring from NAV CANADA, Kathy was appointed to the Transportation Safety Board and currently serves as its Chair.

 Kathy is the recipient of many prestigious awards including the Fédération Aéronautique Iinternationale Paul Tissandier Diploma, the Queen Elizabeth II Anniversary Medal, the Elsie MacGill Northern Lights Award and the David Charles Abramson Memorial Flight Instructor Safety Award, recognizing her exceptional leadership and devotion to the advancement of Canadian aviation safety.
-As well, Kathy has been inducted into the Quebec Air and Space Hall of Fame.
+As well, Kathy has been inducted into the Quebec Air and Space Hall of Fame, Canada's Aviation Hall of Fame and the Women in Aviation International Pioneer Hall of Fame

-She has been extensively involved in other aviation activities for over 40 years, including sport parachuting and commercial aviation.
-She holds an airline transport pilot certificate, has flown over 5000 hours and still fliespart-time as an instructor.
+She has been extensively involved in other aviation activities for over 50 years, including sport parachuting and commercial aviation.
+She holds an airline transport pilot certificate, has flown over 5000 hours and still flies part-time as an instructor.

 Eva Martinez embodies a lifelong passion for aerospace and aviation.
 A former air cadet and a graduate of the Royal Military College of Canada, Eva holds a Bachelor of Engineering degree with a specialty in Aerospace.
-Before retiring as a Major in 2002, Eva worked as an Aeronautical Engineer in the Royal Canadian Air Force.
+Before retiring as a Major in 2002, Eva worked as an Aeronautical Engineer in the Royal Canadian Air Force and has since been working in the aviation, aerospace, and defence sector.

 Fluent in English, French and Spanish, Eva was actively involved in various committees for the militaries of North, Central and South America throughout her military career.
 Eva helped the Chilean Air Force and the Guatemalan Army with the integration of women into their respective militaries.
 Most notably, Eva participated in the United Nations Mission to Guatemala (MINUGUA) as Canada’s first female military observer as part of an international contingent responsible for overseeing a ceasefire following the end of a 36-year old civil war.